 The ribber is capable of knitting a variety of ribbing patterns (2×2, 1×1, 5×5, full rib on all needles, English and fisherman’s ribs) and U-shape stockinet panel as well as round (without a seam) stockinet tube.
 Can create interesting tucking patterns.
 All is needed is to change the positions of different knobs and levers.

-I had a chance to work with two different Brother KR830 ribbers so I can judge the pros and cons of this attachment.
+I had a chance to work with several different Brother KR830 ribbers so I can judge the pros and cons of this attachment.

 Pros and Cons of Brother KR830 ribber: